kunalcoder45/NIELIT/Project_Report.md

 - create `requirements.txt` and update `Readme.md`,
 - produce a detailed per-file summary (open and summarize each `main.py`), or
 - clean `day 11/Dataset.csv` and create a small cleaning script.

-Tell me which of these you'd like next, or ask for a different follow-up.